codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 Using Helm repositories is a recommended practice, but completely optional.
 You can deploy a Helm chart to a Kubernetes cluster directly from the filesystem.
 The [quick start guide]({{site.baseurl}}/docs/getting-started/helm-quick-start-guide/) actually shows this scenario.

 Helm can install a chart either in the package (`.tgz`) or unpackaged form (tree of files) to a Kubernetes cluster right away.
-Thus the most minimal Helm pipeline has only two steps:
+Thus, the most minimal Helm pipeline has only two steps:

 1. Checkout from git a Helm chart described in uncompressed files
 1. Install this chart to a Kubernetes cluster